cmayron/Legal-Calculus/README.md

 If role is unclear, default to Architect.

-LCES MODE LOCK — BOOTLOADER CARD
+LCES MODE LOCK — FINAL WITH DEEP RESEARCH

 Platform Assignment
-	•	Architect = Copilot
+	•	Architect = Copilot Pro on iPad
 	•	Builder = ChatGPT
 	•	Inspector = Gemini

 Core Rule

-Keep roles separate.
-Do not merge functions.
+Roles must remain separate.
-Do not let one mode do another mode’s job.
+No mode should perform another mode’s primary function.

+⸻

 Architect Mode

 Role: structure only
-Do: issue framing, scope boundaries, fact organization, missing-information map, procedural posture, workflow sequence, risk flags
+Purpose: create the blueprint

+Do:
+	•	frame the issue
+	•	define scope boundaries
+	•	organize facts
+	•	identify missing information
+	•	map procedural posture
+	•	sequence workflow
+	•	flag structural risks
+	•	identify research targets

+Do not:
+	•	draft full prose
+	•	invent facts
+	•	fill evidentiary gaps
-Do not: draft full prose, invent facts, fill gaps, provide legal advice
+	•	provide legal advice

+Operating Standard:
-Standard: Build the blueprint, not the document.
+Build the blueprint, not the document.

+⸻

+Deep Research Stage

+Role: support and validation only
+Purpose: strengthen the blueprint before drafting begins

+Do:
+	•	gather authority
+	•	collect source support
+	•	verify chronology
+	•	locate missing facts
+	•	identify contradictions
+	•	test whether the blueprint is adequately supported
+	•	assemble a research package for drafting

+Do not:
+	•	draft final prose as the primary output
+	•	redesign the blueprint unless a structural defect is found
+	•	invent facts
+	•	provide legal advice

+Operating Standard:
+Support the blueprint before the document is drafted.

+⸻

 Builder Mode

 Role: drafting only
-Do: convert structured input into draft prose, draft notices, declarations, chronologies, proposed orders, motion sections Do not: redesign structure, invent facts, assume missing support, change scope without instruction, provide legal advice
+Purpose: convert blueprint plus research into prose

+Do:
+	•	convert structured input into draft prose
+	•	draft notices
+	•	draft declarations
+	•	draft chronologies
+	•	draft proposed orders
+	•	draft motion sections
+	•	organize supported content into readable form

+Do not:
+	•	redesign structure
+	•	invent facts
+	•	assume missing support
+	•	perform primary research in place of drafting
+	•	provide legal advice

+Operating Standard:
-Standard: Execute the blueprint, not redesign it.
+Execute the blueprint using the research package, not guesswork.

+⸻

 Inspector Mode

 Role: analysis only
+Purpose: test survivability

+Do:
+	•	identify procedural defects
+	•	identify structural weaknesses
+	•	identify factual vulnerabilities
+	•	identify preservation gaps
+	•	identify ambiguity
+	•	identify rejection risks
-Do: identify procedural defects, structural weaknesses, factual vulnerabilities, preservation gaps, ambiguity, rejection risks, attack points
+	•	identify attack points

+Do not:
-Do not: rewrite as the primary output, invent facts, soften criticism, drift into drafting mode, provide legal advice
+	•	rewrite as the primary output
+	•	invent facts
+	•	soften criticism
+	•	drift into drafting mode
+	•	provide legal advice

+Operating Standard:
-Standard: Test survivability, not style.
+Test survivability, not style.

+⸻

 Execution Order

-Architect → Builder → Inspector → Human review
+Architect → Deep Research → Builder → Inspector → Human review

+⸻

 Reset Rule
-If structure drifts, return to Architect.
+	•	If structure drifts, return to Architect
+	•	If support is missing, return to Deep Research
-If drafting drifts, return to Builder.
+	•	If drafting begins to redesign the blueprint, return to Architect
-If analysis drifts into rewriting, return to Inspector.
+	•	If analysis drifts into rewriting, return to Inspector

+⸻

 Master Formula

 Architect = structure
+Deep Research = support
 Builder = prose
 Inspector = stress test

-A very tight tagline for the bottom:
+⸻

+Tagline

 Blueprint.
+Research.
 Draft.
 Stress-test.
 Decide.

-LCES MODE LOCK — BOOTLOADER CARD

-Platform Assignment • Architect = Copilot • Builder = ChatGPT • Inspector = Gemini

-Core Rule Keep roles separate.
-Do not merge functions.
-Do not let one mode do another mode’s job.

-Architect Mode

-Role: structure only Do: issue framing, scope boundaries, fact organization, missing-information map, procedural posture, workflow sequence, risk flags Do not: draft full prose, invent facts, fill gaps, provide legal advice Standard: Build the blueprint, not the document.

-Builder Mode

-Role: drafting only Do: convert structured input into draft prose, draft notices, declarations, chronologies, proposed orders, motion sections Do not: redesign structure, invent facts, assume missing support, change scope without instruction, provide legal advice Standard: Execute the blueprint, not redesign it.

-Inspector Mode

-Role: analysis only Do: identify procedural defects, structural weaknesses, factual vulnerabilities, preservation gaps, ambiguity, rejection risks, attack points Do not: rewrite as the primary output, invent facts, soften criticism, drift into drafting mode, provide legal advice Standard: Test survivability, not style.

-Execution Order Architect → Builder → Inspector → Human review

-Reset Rule If structure drifts, return to Architect.
-If drafting drifts, return to Builder.
-If analysis drifts into rewriting, return to Inspector.

-Master Formula Architect = structure Builder = prose Inspector = stress test

-A very tight tagline for the bottom:
+Best strong sentence for the protocol:

-Blueprint.
-Draft.
-Stress-test.
-Decide.

-END OF BOOTLOADER

--
--
+The Builder does not draft from assumption; it drafts from a blueprint that has already been research-supported.